xmartlabs/Bender/Documentation/Importing.md

 # Importing

-Palladium aims to be a lightweight framework that executes its neural networks on the GPU and also allows to import models from other frameworks without adding big binaries.
+Bender aims to be a lightweight framework that executes its neural networks on the GPU and also allows to import models from other frameworks without adding big binaries.
 In the case of TensorFlow, you could use it to run code using Accelerate framework (CPU) but to include TensorFlow in your app you have to compile it as a static binary and it will add around 23 MB to your app (June 2017).
-Palladium offers a lightweight solution which also uses the GPU for performance gain.
+Bender offers a lightweight solution which also uses the GPU for performance gain.

 This guide includes the following points:
 * [Exporting a model]
-* [Importing a model in Palladium]
+* [Importing a model in Bender]
     - [Default `TFConverter` and limitations]
     - [Adding custom Optimizers]
     - [Adding custom mappers (and layers)]